Networking is usually pretty “all or nothing.” Either someone avoids it like Comic Sans, or they put their all into it.

 - Business coaches who recommend resources to their clients

 When you’re choosing places to spend your networking time, focus on your clients instead of yourself.

-Focusing on their own interests and behaviors instead of your own will send you in the direction of where future new clients are.
+Focusing on their own interests and behaviors instead of your own will help push you toward your future clients.